 If you can’t pay your taxes on time

-Even if you’re unemployed, that doesn’t mean you should avoid filing a return.
-If you do owe the government money and can’t pay your taxes on time, the IRS offers several payment plan options that can help you.
+If you do end up owing the government money and can’t pay your taxes on time, the IRS offers several payment plan options that can help you.

-However, be aware that not paying the full amount you owe by the filing deadline (April 17, 2018, for your 2017 federal income taxes), will mean you’ll pay interest and possibly penalties on the unpaid amount — even if you arrange a payment plan with the IRS.
+But be aware that not paying the full amount you owe by the filing deadline will mean you’ll pay interest and possibly penalties on the unpaid amount — even if you arrange a payment plan with the IRS.

-Unemployment is a trying time for many people.
 Just remember that, even when you’re unemployed, you’ll likely have tax obligations.
 If you don’t have taxes withheld from your unemployment compensation, you should pay estimated taxes on this income throughout the year.
-If you don’t pay throughout the year, the IRS will expect you to pay the full tax you owe by the April 17 filing deadline, and you may face an underpayment penalty.
-You also may be subject to additional tax on the income you earned while working if you didn’t withhold enough.
+If you don’t pay throughout the year, the IRS will expect you to pay the full tax you owe by the filing deadline, and you may face an underpayment penalty.
+You may also be subject to additional tax on the income you earned while working if you didn’t withhold enough.